Denver leaders, nonprofits mobilize to protect homeless, hundreds of new migrants as Colorado braces for severe cold

 Denver officials said that even before the cold weather, 470 migrants were sleeping at emergency shelters set up by the city.
 Almost 200 others were staying at other shelters in the area.
 This is in addition to the 6,888 people who are living outdoors and in shelters in the seven-county Denver metro area, according to the latest count.

 The influx of migrants from South and Central America is stretching city resources, including staff.
-Denver has an “urgent need” for short-term shelter assistants, the city said in a news release.
+Denver has an “urgent need” for short-term shelter assistants, the city said.

+Mayor Michael Hancock said during a news conference Wednesday that he has spoken to at least 10 mayors across the country this week, all struggling to help busloads of migrants pouring into their cities.

+“We have reached a breaking point,” he said, noting that the mayors are talking to the White House as well as members of Congress.
+“We are all raising the red flag.”

 The city is rapidly hiring people for the on-call, part-time positions, and is particularly in need of people who are bilingual in Spanish and English.

 The city is using money from its general fund to house migrants and it is seeking federal reimbursement to help cover the costs, the mayor’s office has said.
+The city also has asked for $1.5 million from the state Department of Local Affairs.

 Denver is a so-called sanctuary city and county, meaning it doesn’t cooperate with federal immigration officials in attempts to deport residents living in the city without legal documentation.

 City officials have not yet decided how long they will operate the emergency warming center, but said they will do so when the severe weather has passed.